Skip to main content

 SheetJS is a JavaScript library for reading and writing data from spreadsheets.

 JavaScript code cannot be directly executed on most modern computers.
 A software component ("JavaScript engine") executes code.
-There are many engines designed for embedding in other applications.
-After embedding a JS engine in software, programs can leverage SheetJS libraries to process spreadsheets and data.
+After embedding a JS engine, programs can leverage SheetJS libraries to process spreadsheets and data.

 The demos in this section showcase a number of JS engines and language bindings.
 In each case, we will build a sample application that embeds a JS engine, loads SheetJS library scripts, and reads and writes spreadsheet files.